0x-flu/advent-of-code/README.md

-# Advent of Code
+# 🌲Advent of Code🌲
 ## main points of this repository:
-- Having fun
+- ⭐ Having fun                                         ⭐
-- Having some experience with git and github
+- ⭐ Having some experience with git and github         ⭐
-- Ability to easily show my code to my friends
+- ⭐ Ability to easily show my code to my friends       ⭐
-- To help you maybe in the future if you get stuck
+- ⭐ To help you maybe in the future if you get stuck   ⭐
+- ⭐ To get better myself                               ⭐